 Think about your most beloved book or album.
 The emotional connections you develop with a paperback by your favourite author or jewel-case CD from your favourite band somehow don’t seem as strong when transferred to an eBook or audio file; we grow fond of the images and words on paper, and those memories live on in physical form.
-Which leads me to my final point…
+Which brings us to our final point…

 In the event you’re not overly enthralled by your hairdresser’s small talk, you’ve always got the back-up of a backdated magazine.

 It’s not just books, catalogues or magazines that have incredible staying power.
 Statements, certificates, brochures and promotional products are commonly kept by recipients, serving as a physical reminder or a just form of entertainment.
 Much unlike digital media, printed pieces are tactile objects that often become treasured possessions.